 Summer is upon us and so we enter the fleeting season of no-shame, all-day drinking.
 From weddings and barbecues to picnics and boozey, outdoor brunches that quickly descend turn into day-long parties, there's something about a glimmer of sunshine that makes on-the-hour alcohol consumption totally acceptable.

-But, as enjoyable as it is to crack a beer at an hour when you would ordinarily be eating Rice Krispies, it is important to remain chill.
+But, as enjoyable as it is to crack a beer when you would usually be eating Rice Krispies, it is important to remain chill.
 Don't be that person who goes heavy on the mimosas at brunch, moves on to tequila before midday, and vomits in the kiddie pool before crawling into bed at 4 PM.

 To learn how to day drink in style, we enlisted an expert alcohol panel to share their round-the-clock beverage recommendations.

 You can thank us later, when you're rubbing aloe vera onto those peeling shoulders.